 "Oh shut up Serena," she grumbled.
 "You were the one who told me I should crash here.
 And Xanxus has good taste in furniture."

 ...I'm such a hypocrite then, huh?
 And good taste my ass.
 He just picks the most expensive stuff, and then blows the whole fucking thing up.
 "So enlighten me, why can't people know that my ten years younger self is here?
 I mean, I'm not a possum.
 I've got no reason to play dead."

 "Byakuran thinks you're dead.
 That's your status on the Millefiore's system.
 If you're smart, you'll keep it that way."

 "I don't even know him!"
 I pointed out, annoyed.
 "And I forgot to ask Solte – why did Byakuran even ask about me in the first place?"

 Terry flipped her hair behind her shoulder.
 "Look.
-Shoichi, him and me were studying in an engineering university in America, and the three of us stuck together since we were from Japan."
+Shoichi, him and me were studying in an engineering university in America, and the three of us kinda just...stuck together."